NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/smartglass/smartglass.md

-# Smart Glasses for Blind Prototype
+# Title: InclusiveVision - Smart Glasses for Visually Impaired Individuals

 This are the smart glasses which can tell you about how much far/near the object is in front of you.
 Helpful for blind people.

 **Components and supplies**